 Arkansas has a marital exemption for statutory rape that allows married people to have consensual sex even if their ages would prohibit it if they were not married.
 The marital defense is a remnant of the marital rape exemption.
 (Ark.
 Code Ann. §§ 5-14-124, 5-14-125, 5-14-126, 5-14-127 (2018).)

 Minors are legally incapable of giving consent to having sex; so for example, if Jen, a 13- year-old, willingly has sex with Tony, her 19-year-old boyfriend, Tony can be charged with rape, since Jen is not legally capable of giving consent in the first place.

 But if Jen and Tony are married and living in Arkansas, Tony need not fear criminal charges for having consensual sex with Jen.
 This is because Arkansas has a marital exemption to the Arkansas statutory rape laws.

 However, if Tony were to rape Jen (force her to have sex against her will), he would have no protection under the law even if the two are married.

-Named after Shakespeare’s young lovers, “Romeo and Juliet” exceptions are intended to prevent serious criminal charges against teenagers who engage in consensual sex with others close to their own age.
-In Arkansas, there is a Romeo and Juliet exemption for consensual sex between minors who are close in age; and even when one party is a minor, but the defendant is fewer than seven (or ten) years older than the minor (discussed above).
+Named after Shakespeare's young lovers, "Romeo and Juliet" exceptions are intended to prevent serious criminal charges against teenagers who engage in consensual sex with others close to their own age.
+In Arkansas, there is a Romeo and Juliet exemption for consensual sex between minors who are close in age; and even in certain cases when one party is a minor but the defendant is fewer than seven years older than the minor (discussed above).

 Defendants accused of statutory rape often claim that they had no reason to know that their partner was underage.
 They may argue that the victim herself represented that she was older than she was, and that a reasonable person would have believed her.
 But in Arkansas, even a reasonable mistake as to the victim's age will not be a defense to a charge of statutory rape.